Are Modern Trampolines Safe?

 Study by US Consumer Product Safety Commission:

-The US Consumer Product Safety Commission states that 95,000 hospital emergency room-treated injuries in 1998 were associated with trampolines.
+The US Consumer Product Safety Commission stated that 95,000 hospital emergency room-treated injuries in 1998 were associated with trampolines.
 75 were kids under the age of 15.
 Then in 2002, the CPSC again estimated that 60,000 trampoline-related emergency room-treated injuries were kids between the ages of 5 and 14.
 Since 1990, the CPSC has received six reported deaths involving the seemingly harmless trampoline.
 In data from 2009. there were nearly 98,000 U.S. trampoline injuries, 0.05% of which, or about 50, caused paralysis or other permanent neurological damage, according to the National Electronic Injury Surveillance System.

 According to the CPSC, most of the trampoline associated injuries were sustained at private homes.
 The injuries and deaths were caused by: